 During the weekends and local holidays the Porto Moniz Natural Swimming Pools are busier than during weekdays and mornings.
 Most people arrive around 11AM and stay all day to enjoy and experience the pools to the fullest.

 So if you want to go to the swimming pools, then try to plan a weekday instead of a weekend day to avoid the crowds.
 Another good thing to know is that the organised coach tours arrive between 11 AM and 15 PM.
 So before and after that time you can expect less tourists.

 What to expect at the Porto Moniz Natural Swimming Pools

 There are actually two different lava pools in Porto Moniz.
 The natural pools that overlook Ilheu Mole island which are free of charge and have no facilities.
-And the western pools which have been converted into a Lido Pool complex and include an entrance fee.
+And the actual swimming pools which have been converted into a Lido Pool complex and include an entrance fee.